paulomenon/ansible-practical-examples/README.md

 - Practical Jinga2 Templates
 - Security updates and patches

-Explore the [examples directory](./examples) for detailed playbooks and documentation.
+Explore the [examples directory](./examples) for simple examples and the [day-to-day-work-examples] for detailed playbooks and documentation.